flashspys/configfiles/README.md

 # configfiles

 Add your symlinks to your configfiles to the folder "files".
 Then add a key to the folder.
 You can create one with `openssl rand 256 > key`.
+Save it also securely on your local machine.
 Then add a script to your cron.daily to automatically update your config scripts in the folder:
 ```
 #!/bin/bash
 cd /home/user/configfiles